-You can see your first aid legal obligations set out in clause 42 of the Model Work Health and Safety Regulations 2011.
+You can see your first aid legal obligations set out in clause 42 of the model Work Health and Safety Regulations.

-There are also general work health and safety laws about first aid these will be found in the Code of Practice: First Aid in the Workplace.
+There are also general WHS laws about first aid, which you can find in the model Code of Practice: First Aid in the Workplace.